 a.
-The A ict: t :he Hig her E ∃ducat ion and Scientific Research A ۱ct (Wet o р het Hoger Onderwijs en Wetenschappelijk Onderzoek, b.
-Student: the student who is registered at Maastricht University, for the purpose of attending the courses and/or taking the exams and the examination of the study programme;
+The Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek, WHW); b.
+Student: the student who is registered at Maastricht University, for the purpose of attending the courses and/or taking the exams and the examination of the study programme; c.
+Academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; d.
+Programme: the master's study programme as meant by article 1.1, consisting of a connected unit of programme components; e.
+Course/Module: a study unit of the study programme as meant by the Act, a study unit of the study programme as meant by the Act, including a Practical Training;

-WHW);

-c.
-Academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year;

-d.
-Programme: the master's study programme as meant by article 1.1, consisting of a connected unit of programme components;

-e.
-Course/Module: a study unit of the study programme as meant by the Act, including a Practical Training;

-f.
-Tutorial Group a practical exercise, as meant by article 7.13, paragraph g.
-Practical Training: a module that provides practical exercise , as meant by
+a practical exercise, as meant by article 7.13, paragraph 2, sub f.
+Tutorial Group g.
+Practical Training: a module that provides practical exercise, as meant by Article h.
+Exam: the exam as part of the examination as meant by article 7.10 of the Act;

-Meeting: 2, sub d of the Act;
+Meeting: d of the Act;

-Article 7.13, paragraph 2, sub d of the Act
+7.13, paragraph 2, sub d of the Act